AmitKumarDas/Decisions/blogs/learn_you_some_dsl.md

+## Learn You Some DSL !!!
+### Chapters
+- Where It All Began
+- Shameless Cloner
+- Illusion of Control
+- OODA Loop

+## Rough
 The first time I chanced to understand a go template file was when I was reviewing a helm chart pull request (PR).
 This PR was sent by an operator.
 On the other side of the PR (read code review) was done by me (i.e. a programmer).
 I was pleasantly surprised by the thought process put in by this operator to send this PR.
 I wondered, how a person with an operator role, was